pattern

 causing extreme anxiety or tension

-Ex: The thought of public speaking can nerve-wracking for those who fear being in the spotlight .
+Ex: The thought of public speaking can be nerve-wracking for those who fear being in the spotlight .

 daily words